bayu275/Led/README.md

 <li> go to your library folder ( /Arduino/libraries )
 <li>example cd Arduino/libraries and then
 <li> git clone <a><b>https://github.com/bayu275/Led</b></a>
+<li> write your sketch like the code below :
 <pre style=margin-top:20px;>
 <code>
 #include "Led.h"